 hi so i just got an ad on twitter for a place that, as far as i can tell, straight up DOES NOT EXIST (thread)

-— Austin 🌊💌 (@TheBrotographer) November 21, 2019
+— Austin 🌊💌 (now on bsky) (@TheBrotographer) November 21, 2019

 Eroda is an island cloaked in mystery.
 What little information known about Eroda made it clear something was a little…off about the country.
 It is an island comprised of four quaint fishing villages, with various shops and accommodations, like the Fisherman’s Pub and Sally’s Tavern, which doesn’t seem too suspicious.
 But the description for the pub warns visitors to not mention a pig in the pub, the Eroda Ferry reminds tourists to “avoid leaving Eroda on odd-numbered days and the island’s Fishing Charters tell seafarers to wear one gold earring for extra luck.